usha-Addala/angular9-shopping-cart-app/README.md

 This project was an `shopping cart application` developed using `angular 9` and `firebase 4`.

+Download the code and do npm install ffor nodemodules

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.